What I Wish People Understood About Suicide

-This year I lost a close friend to suicide, like most suicides, it came as a complete and utter shock to all of her loved ones.
+This year I lost a close friend to suicide, like most suicides, it came as a complete and utter shock to those around her.
 I honestly couldn’t believe it.
 She was one of my oldest friends from high school.
 I wrote a letter to her a few days after her suicide.

-It also opened up old wounds, suicide isn’t something new to me, not only did I lose an aunt to suicide when I was in my early twenties but I also had a difficult road where I myself tried taking my life multiple times.
+It also opened up old wounds, suicide isn’t something new to me, not only did I lose an aunt to suicide but I also had a difficult road where I myself tried taking my life multiple times.

-That brought me to this next thought and that was if I don’t let anyone know that it bothers me how can I expect them to ever know and then stop?
+That brought me to this next thought and that was if I don’t let people know that it bothers me how can I expect them to ever know and then stop?

 This type of mindset started to change throughout the years when I had my first suicide attempt.

 It truly saddens me when I hear that people still believe suicide is a selfish act.
 What I want to go up and tell them is, it’s a selfless act.
 Each time I had an attempt, in my mind, I was helping out those around me.
 I thought their lives would be better off without me.

 SUICIDE IS OFTEN IMPULSIVE, IT ISN’T A THOUGHT OUT PLAN

 I didn’t plan them out.
 Each time they were very spur of the moment.
 All I really wanted was to free those around me.